Learn the latest skills

 The course participants will get a Certificate of Active Attendance.

 The competences acquired will be validated by the course organisers on the Europass mobility.

 What makes Euneos the leading course provider in Europe?

 Euneos consistently rises to the challenge, empowering our clients with a wide selection of outstanding courses.
 We're committed to delivering excellence that meets the Quality Standards for courses under Key Action 1 and Rules of application, Annex I - Erasmus Quality Standards, as required by the European Commission.

-Refugees and Migrants - How to use ICT in Teaching and Learning on-site courses take place in Helsinki/Vantaa, Finland.
-Refuges and Migrants - How to use ICT in Teaching and Learning are 7 day courses that start on Sunday afternoon and end on Saturday at 13:00 o'clock.
+The Practical STEAM Education on-site courses take place in Teijo and starts and finishes with one day in Helsinki , Finland.
+Practical STEAM Education are 7 day courses that start on Sunday afternoon and end on Saturday at 13:00 o'clock.

 > planned courses

 Euneos has an international team of trainers who are the most experienced in the field of their expertise.
-Meet Euneos' trainers for the Refugees and Migrants - How to use ICT in Teaching and Learning course:
+Meet Euneos' trainers for the Practical STEAM Education course:

 Main organiser / trainer

 - Former Tech & Craft subject teacher at primary school (K12)